wzc32/CTSMatch/README.md

-# CTSMatch
+# Semi-Supervised Deep Learning Framework for Interpretable Architectural Style Classification of Chinese Traditional Settlements
-A SSL framework towards CTS classification.
+CTSMatch：A SSL framework towards CTS classification.

-The code will be accessed on 1 January 2024.
+The code and the dataset will be accessed soon.